Getting Florida Residency

 * Florida incorporation.

-* A document that shows you have ties with a Florida resident.
+* A report that shows you have ties with a Florida resident.

-* Proof that shows you’re part of Florida professional or charitable organization.
+* Proof that shows you are part of a Florida professional or charitable organization.

 * Utility bills paid for the past 12 months consecutively.

 * Lease contract and payment proofs for the past twelve months

 * Official federal, state, or court document that shows you have legal ties with Florida.